Squeezing and multimode entanglement of surface acoustic wave phonons: Multimode entanglement

 \section{Multimode entanglement}

-Having demonstrated two-mode squeezing, we develop the experiment further to observe multipartite entanglement involving more SAW modes.
+Following the two-mode squeezing measurement, we develop the experiment further to observe multipartite entanglement involving more SAW modes.
 For this purpose we use another device with reduced cross-talk between the pump line and IDT described in more detail in Appendix~\ref{appendix: device B}.
+With a multi-tone modulation, the Hamiltonian of Eq.~\ref{eq: Hamiltonian} can provide coupling between any pair of modes in the resonator.
 Instead of single pump tone, we now apply a regularly-spaced comb of pump frequencies containing up to four tones.
-Ideally, this scheme should be able to generate multipartite entanglement between all SAW modes, as photon downconversion processes generated by the pumps provide a path between any two modes.
-In practice, due to the slight deviation from equidistance in the SAW modes the entanglement is restricted to a set of modes in the vicinity of the pumps.
+Due to the slight deviation from equidistance in the SAW modes the resulting entanglement is restricted to a set of modes in the vicinity of the pumps.
 The sharp mode structure also implies the amplitude and phase of correlations are sensitive to the pump comb settings.
 This is apparent in the scattering response shown in Appendix \ref{appendix: scattering}.

 For the two-mode squeezing measurement data we subtract the noise measured with the pump off.
 In order to establish multipartite entanglement we instead perform a calibration of the gain (Appendix~\ref{appendix: calibration}) and added noise of the measurement amplification chain.
 The calibration is based on Planck spectroscopy \cite{Mariantoni2010} and provides an estimate of the power level corresponding to vacuum fluctuations in the SAW modes, allowing us to test the measurement data for continuous-variable entanglement.